-To boot, I’m delighted and honoured to have a short story included in this lovely anthology, sharing space with some amazing voices from the horror scene.
+To boot, I’m delighted to have a short story included in this lovely anthology, sharing space with some amazing voices from the horror scene.

 What doesn’t kill me, might make me kill you!